zuplo/docs/docs/articles/custom-domains.md

 :::note

-Custom domains cannot be added to development environments.
+Custom domains can't be added to development environments.
 You can tell if an environment is development if the domain ends with `zuplo.dev`.

 :::